-4.5.3 The Grid and Emergency Response
+The Grid and Emergency Response

 As not all hazards to the grid can be prevented, local authorities and stakeholders focus on failing elegantly and recovering quickly.
 Response options can leverage existing capabilities, tools, and equipment to act immediately before, during, and after a disruptive event.
-Emergency response resources can be provided by public and private sectors and can include mobile incident management and command centers, mutual aid agreements, and access to specialized materials.
-168
+Public and private sectors can provide emergency response resources, which can include mobile incident management and command centers, mutual aid agreements, and access to specialized materials.160

 A utility's power restoration and business continuity planning includes year-round preparation for all types of emergencies, including storms and other weather-related events, fires, earthquakes, and other hazards, as well as cyber and physical infrastructure attacks.
 A speedy restoration process requires significant logistical expertise, skilled/trained certified workers, and specialized equipment.
-Utility restoration workers involved in mutual assistance typically travel many miles from different geographic areas to help the requesting utility to rebuild power lines, replace poles, and restore power to customers.169
+Utility restoration workers involved in mutual assistance typically travel many miles from different geographic areas to help the requesting utility to rebuild power lines, replace poles, and restore power to customers.161